docker-archive/mta_java_workshop/README.md

           - back-tier
 ```

-In the section above, I build the database container based on the Dockerfile in the `./database` directory which is also the Docker context or root directory for building the image.
-I can pass environmental variables such as the password and the port.
-I also name the image using the `image:` directive.
+In the section above, We pull the database container from DTR.
+We can also pass environmental variables such as the password and the port, and name the image using the `image:` directive.

 ```yaml
       webserver: